minio/docs/source/reference/minio-mc-admin/mc-admin-replicate.rst

    * - :mc-cmd:`mc admin replicate add`
      - Create a new site replication configuration or expand an existing configuration.

-   * - :mc-cmd:`mc admin replicate edit`
-     - Edits the endpoint of the specified peer site in the site replication configuration.

    * - :mc-cmd:`mc admin replicate info`
      - Returns information about site replication configuration.

-   * - :mc-cmd:`mc admin replicate remove`
-     - Removes an entire site replication configuration or one or more peer sites from participating in site replication.

    * - :mc-cmd:`mc admin replicate resync`
      - Resynchronizes content from one site to a second site if the second site has lost data.

+   * - :mc-cmd:`mc admin replicate rm`
+     - Removes an entire site replication configuration or one or more peer sites from participating in site replication.

    * - :mc-cmd:`mc admin replicate status`
      - Displays the status for :ref:`replicable data <minio-site-replication-what-replicates>` across participating sites.

+   * - :mc-cmd:`mc admin replicate update`
+     - Modify the endpoint of the specified peer site in the site replication configuration.

 Syntax
 ------